 8. Business information systems can be scaled up and down easily according to demand.

 9. Business systems are minimally dependent on single-source or single-location technologies.

 10. Big data captured from sensors, machines and the Internet of Things is used to good effect.

 11. The business looks out for opportunities to use wearable computing, visual web, virtual reality and Artificial Intelligence.

 The list above is intended to be broad; some take a specifically customer or employee oriented view of digitisation.

-You may want to add, remove or change any of the points.
+So you may want to add, remove or change any of the points in the list.

 · Customer Experience: Build customer experiences well.
 Ground it in ehaviour-based customer data that is collected and used data ethically.